 April: continue Python, Terraform.
 GatsbyJS.
 Apache Airflow.
 Back-up solutions.

-June: Haskell.
+July: Haskell.
 Only use VIM.
 Functional Mindset Month Check out NixOS.
 Functional JS. tmux. do a GatsbyJS site.

 September: Bitcoin under-the-hood with Python, continue C courses.
 Continue on project.

 October: Operating Systems from Scratch & Kubernetes at edX.
 Continue on project.
 Start personal blog on GatsbyJS and host in AWS on S3.

 November: Linux From Scratch install. master git.
 Continue on project.